 So, on becoming aware of a breach, you should try to contain it and assess the potential adverse consequences for individuals, based on how serious or substantial these are, and how likely they are to happen.

-For more details about assessing risk, please see section IV of the Article 29 Working Party guidelines on personal data breach notification.
+For more details about assessing risk, please see section IV of the Article 29 Working Party (WP29) guidelines on personal data breach notification.
 WP29 has been replaced by the European Data Protection Board (EDPB) which has endorsed these guidelines.

 What role do processors have?